 It’s essential to understand that the term ‘leasing’ has a vast spectrum of meanings.
 In this article, however, we’ll be focusing specifically on lease purchases, where the ultimate goal is to acquire the equipment at the end of the lease term.

 Understanding the Difference Between a Lease and Loan

 Deciphering the difference between a lease and a loan might seem like a challenge, but we can distill the basics into an easily understandable format.

-Equipment Loan: This is where the Lender (the party that is providing the money) is loaning out a specific sum of money to the Buyer (the party that is purchasing the equipment), and the money is applied towards the purchase of a piece of equipment.
-The Buyer purchases the equipment in their name and the Lender then files a UCC or Lien on the equipment until the agreed upon payments have been made.
+An Equipment Loan is a scenario where the Lender (the entity that is providing the funds) loans a specified amount to the Buyer (the entity purchasing the equipment).
+This loan is then utilized for the acquisition of a piece of equipment.
+The Buyer makes the purchase in their name, and the Lender files a UCC or Lien on the equipment until the mutually agreed upon payments have been fulfilled.

-In short, the basic difference between a Equipment Loan and a Lease is the ownership of the equipment during the course of the payment plan.
-Also a Lease by nature has to have some sort of residual at the end of the term.
+Put simply, the primary distinction between an Equipment Loan and a Lease lies in the ownership of the equipment during the payment plan.
+Also, a Lease inherently includes a residual value at the end of the term.